johndru-astrophysics/blog/introspection-of-python-dataclasses/draft.md

 ## Step 1: Finding dataclasses in a module

-There are 2 functions we can use to find all members (classes, functions etc) of a module, then determine if the member is a dataclass:
+There are 2 functions we can use to find all members (classes, functions, etc.) of a module, then determine if the member is a dataclass:

-1. `inspect.getmembers` - returns all members if the specified module
+1. `inspect.getmembers` - returns all members of the specified module
 2. `is_dataclass` - returns True if the specified member is a dataclass

 We can write the following function to return all dataclasses in a specific module: